Use case

 We won't invent dollar figures — they shift with upstream pricing and with how your agent fans out.
 The structural argument is what matters: an agent splits into many cheap calls and a few expensive ones, and you only pay frontier rates on the few.

-If roughly ten of every twelve calls in a task are simple enough for a free OSS model, those ten run at $0 within the 100,000-token monthly allowance (and at the free tier's $0-rate OSS past it), while the two hard calls go to a pinned frontier model at its published rate.
-The development and testing phase, where you re-run loops constantly, is where the free allowance does the most work.
+If roughly ten of every twelve calls in a task are simple enough for an open NIM model, those ten run at $0 input/ $0 output (subject to your tier's daily request quota), while the two hard calls go to a pinned frontier model at its published rate.
+The development and testing phase, where you re-run loops constantly, is where the $0-rate open lane does the most work.
 The exact savings depend on your call fan-out and how often you stay under the allowance — run it against your own numbers.

 Worked example